siouan/frontend-gradle-plugin/README.md

 ##### Customizing built-in tasks

-If you need to customize the plugin built-in tasks (e.g. declare additional I/O or dependencies), it is very important to conform to the [Configuration avoidance API][gradle-configuration-avoidance-api], use references of task providers instead of references of tasks, and continue taking advantage of the lazy configuration behavior the plugin already implements.
+If you need to customize the plugin's built-in tasks (e.g. declare additional I/O or dependencies), it is very important to conform to the [Configuration avoidance API][gradle-configuration-avoidance-api]: use references of task providers instead of references of tasks, and continue taking advantage of the lazy configuration behavior the plugin already implements.
 The examples below introduce the implementation expected with simple cases: